6 Amazing Personal Branding Examples to Inspire You

 2. Darren Hardy

-Success mentor Darren Hardy is another fantastic personal branding example done right.
+Success mentor Darren Hardy is another fantastic example of personal branding done right.

 Hardy has made a business of helping people learn to become more productive, successful, and well-rounded in whatever they do.
 Moreso, he’s made a business of himself.